taratax/ReactAppTDD/Log.md

 **28. 17.
 Mar.
 2024**

 Some cleanup for the tests, use test-id for err msg check.
 Need to improve it next time.

+**29. 18.
+Mar.
+2024**

+Today, we delved into Storybook, starting with establishing some structure for our stories.
+We then explored the default exports in a story file, focusing on understanding the purpose of args and argTypes.
+Additionally, we investigated how to display controls on the Storybook dashboard for our project and briefly touched upon the autodocs feature, though we haven't completed this part yet.
+One challenge we're facing is figuring out how to export a background control and ensure it takes effect when we're using TailwindCSS for styling.